thenewguy/informer/README.md

 ## Quick start

-1. Add "informer" to your INSTALLED_APPS setting like this
+1.Add "informer" to your INSTALLED_APPS setting like this

 ```
     INSTALLED_APPS = (